golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ## Motivation

-Golem use cases allowing for interaction with the external world (like outbound, inbound network traffic) put `Providers` in danger of malicious behavior from the `Requestor` side.
+Golem use cases allowing for interaction with the external world (like outbound, inbound network traffic) put `Providers` in danger of malicious behaviour from the `Requestor` side.
 To alleviate this danger, in GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which may be signed by a trusted party.

 Currently `Providers` are able to choose certificates they trust, by adding them to Provider configuration.
 This means that any party is able to gain `Providers'` trust, distribute their own certificates and validate safety and security of different Payloads.
 Despite this, we are aware that gaining trust can be difficult, so Golem Factory has to take initiative to be at least the initial source of trust in the Network.